2013-2014 MISSION TRIPS INFO SESSIONS

 Mission Belize (Summer): Students serve the community of Punta Gorda, Belize by working on projects such as building churches and helping in the various schools of the community.

-Mission Ecuador (Spring Break): Students serve by working with the underserved people of the country through some manual labor and fellowship with the children and families of the surrounding community.
+Mission Costa Rica (Spring Break): Students serve by working with the underserved people in Alajuela, Costa Rica a suburb of San Jose.
+They minister to the children and families of the surrounding community.

-Mission Jamaica (Spring Break & Summer): Students spend a week during spring break and two weeks during the summer working with the St. Patrick's Foundation to tutor needy children, care for abandoned elderly, and paint the homes of the poor elderly in Kingston, Jamaica.
+Mission Jamaica (Spring Break & Summer): Students spend one week during spring break and ten days during the summer working at various ministry sites: tutoring needy children, caring for abandoned elderly and HIV/AIDS patients in Kingston, Jamaica.

 Frequently Asked Questions (Requirements, Expenses, Deadlines, etc.)

 In fidelity to the gospel call to love others as Christ loves us, the goal of our CUA mission trips is to share in and learn from the lived experience of our brothers and sisters around the world.

 By sharing in the faith, work, and culture of those who welcome us, this experience becomes a life-changing moment in the participants' spiritual, educational, and mental formation.